MehranDHN/AlbumKhaneh/README.md

 The project has a one-to-one map between each folder/album and a logical container in the Internet Archive.
 Based on the original naming convention we assume that each album should have a four-digit numeric code from 0100 to 1429 but not sequentially because there are many gaps between them and we don't know why.
-In this project, every Photograph has it's own unique code starting from a static shared **GPAK** prefix followed with a unique **Album Code**.
+In this project, every Photograph has its own unique code starting from a static shared **GPAK** prefix followed by a unique **Album Code**.
 We also assume that each album contains less than 100 photographs so the photograph code is always a zero-padded two-digit number.
 We use a dash[-] character to separate  the **Prefix**, **Album Code**, and sequential *Photograph Code* as **GPAK**-**AAAA**-**nn**.
 This rule has an exception that we will refer to it later.